 I will be in London for a weekend, never been before and am looking for advice on the things I should make an effort to see in a compact timeframe.
 While the tourist things would be great I am also looking for things like great pubs to go to, venues for live rock music, great walking routes to take in the centre of london, places to go that will give me the general feel for the place.

 The walk from the city (Lloyds and swissRE buildings, down to the Thames, across the Millennium bridge to the Tate Modern is a good one.
-Even if you aren't generally into modern art, The main turbine hall usually has some great installation or other. almost 8 years ago
+Even if you aren't generally into modern art, The main turbine hall usually has some great installation or other. about 8 years ago

 For two days in central London, I would not suggest hiring a car but would instead suggest making full use of the underground, DLR, bus system, trains, and that good old faithful - your own two feet!